Helmut Schmid (ed.)

 Ruder philosophy

-It brings together essays, discussions, and appraisals from fellow designers, typographers, and artists – yielding a comprehensive survey of Ruder’s accomplishments.
-It engages with the designer’s many years of work and teaching in Basel, his thirty years as publisher of the famous Typografische Monatsblätter as well as his posters, fonts, and philosophy.
+Complemented by commentaries from Michael Renner and Lars Müller, it brings together essays, discussions, and appraisals of Emil Ruder from fellow designers, typographers, and artists – engaging with the designer’s many years of work and teaching in Basel, his thirty years as publisher of the famous Typografische Monatsblätter as well as his posters, fonts, and philosophy.

-It brings together essays, discussions, and appraisals from fellow designers, typographers, and artists – yielding a comprehensive survey of Ruder’s accomplishments.
-It engages with the designer’s many years of work and teaching in Basel, his thirty years as publisher of the famous Typografische Monatsblätter as well as his posters, fonts, and philosophy.
+Complemented by commentaries from Michael Renner and Lars Müller, it brings together essays, discussions, and appraisals of Emil Ruder from fellow designers, typographers, and artists – engaging with the designer’s many years of work and teaching in Basel, his thirty years as publisher of the famous Typografische Monatsblätter as well as his posters, fonts, and philosophy.

 Edited by Helmut Schmid, in collaboration with the Basel School of Design